-The VP of IT reports to the Chief Financial and Strategy Officer and is the head of the Company's cybersecurity team.
-Through ongoing communications, the VP of IT and the Executive Leadership Team, which includes our Chief Executive Officer, Chief Financial and Strategy Officer, and Chief Administrative and Legal Officer, monitor the prevention, detection, mitigation and remediation of cybersecurity threats and incidents in real time and report such threats and incidents to the Audit Committee when appropriate.
+The Company has a team of cybersecurity professionals reporting to the VP of IT, the head of the Company's cybersecurity team, dedicated to managing threats and incidents in real time and the reporting of any such incidents.
+The VP of IT reports to the Chief Financial and Strategy Officer.
+Through regular and ongoing communications, the VP of IT and the Executive Leadership Team, which includes our Chief Executive Officer, Chief Financial and Strategy Officer, and Chief Administrative and Legal Officer, manage the prevention, detection, mitigation and remediation of cybersecurity threats and incidents and escalate any such threats and incidents to the Audit Committee when appropriate.

-The VP of IT has served in various roles in information technology and information security for over 25 years, including leading the cybersecurity programs for three public companies.
-The VP of IT holds undergraduate and graduate degrees in business and has attained multiple cybersecurity certifications including Certified Information Security Manager.
+The VP of IT has served in various leadership roles in information technology and information security for over 25 years, including leading the cybersecurity programs for three public companies.
+The VP of IT holds undergraduate and graduate degrees in business and has attained multiple cybersecurity certifications including Certified Information Security Manager and Data Privacy.